-7.2 Location of the Certification Label
+7.3 Location of the Certification Label

-Since the information given on the certification label affixed to the appliance always overrides the information published, in any other media (owner's manual, catalogues, flyers, magazines and websites) it is important to refer to it in order to have a safe and compliant installation.
-In addition, important information about the stove can be found (model, serial number, etc.).
+The information given on the certification label always overrides the information published in any other media (owner's manual, catalogues, flyers, magazines and web sites).
+It is important to refer to it in order to have a safe and compliant installation.
+Important information about the stove can also be found (model, serial number, etc.).
 The certification label is located on the back of the stove.
 It is recommended to note the stove serial number on page 5 of this manual since it will be needed to precisely identify the version of the appliance in the event replacement parts or technical assistance is required.